Zilai-WANG/sa_merging/README.md

 ## Overview

-This github repository contains models, scripts and data splits from our paper submitted to ICASSP 2025
+This github repository contains models, scripts and data splits from our paper accepted at ICASSP 2025

 ## Folder Structure